 One more factor in acid reflux is what this ancient tradition calls the stomach “fire”.
 When excessive yang flows into the stomach, it leads into dry stool, fast pulse, and feeling of thirst and hunger.
 Fiery foods such as coffee and pepper can increase the stomach fire and, in the long run, can create a yin deficiency.

 Acupuncture has been used for millennia to alleviate many ailments.
-Patients with acid reflux and indigestion problems have widely used acupuncture to reduce their symptoms.
+Acupuncture for acid reflux has been used by patients with indigestion problems to reduce their symptoms.
 New research by Shanghai Jiaotong University School of Medicine shows that acupuncture can reverse the symptoms of acid reflux, esophagitis and GERD even after medications have failed.
 Whether you would like to use acupuncture on its own or in conjunction with your treatment, the insertion of needles in correct acupuncture points can strengthen the lower esophageal sphincter (LES) and help you with your acid reflux.

 Are there herbal remedies for managing heartburn?